racynibaya/racynibaya/README.md

 Web Developer
 -------------

-A hardworking and passionate job seeker with strong organizational skills eager to secure an entry-level web developer position.
-Ready to help the team achieve company goals.

 * 🌍  I'm based in Toronto, ON Canada
 * ✉️  You can contact me at [racynmundina@gmail.com](mailto:racynmundina@gmail.com)
 * 🚀  I'm currently a [Student](http://https://racynibaya-assignment-portfolio.onrender.com/)